cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Key Derivation Function and Message Authentication Code {#deps-symmetric}

-A Key Derivation Function (KDF) is a cryptographic function that takes some source of initial keying material and uses it to derive one or more cryptographically strong keys.
+A Key Derivation Function (KDF) is a function that takes some source of initial keying material and uses it to derive one or more cryptographically strong keys.
 This specification uses a KDF with the following API and parameters:

 - Extract(salt, ikm): Extract a pseudorandom key of fixed length `Nx` bytes from input keying material `ikm` and an optional byte string `salt`.